geshan/domain-scraper/README.md

 A very simple domain.com.au rental listing scraper to compare listings as there is no compare option in domain.
 So this script pulls in `X` number of listing that helps you compare domain's rental listing as coming to a new city it is a very handy thing to have.
+This will be very helpful to people trying to move and even more helpful to people who just landed in Australian cities.

 ![From domain shortlist listing](https://github.com/geshan/domain-scraper/raw/master/readme-images/shortlist-listing.png)
 ![to](https://github.com/geshan/domain-scraper/raw/master/readme-images/down-arrow.png)